CookEditors/NOS/_posts/2015-08-24-appearances-are-deceiving.md

 “Goodbye,” said Mazie bravely, wondering whether Garbett would think of her every moment that he was away.
 “Bring me back a souvenir—something pretty.”

-‘‘Any particular kind of souvenir?” he asked, glancing up at the enormous clock with its black hands and Roman numerals.
+"Any particular kind of souvenir?” he asked, glancing up at the enormous clock with its black hands and Roman numerals.

 “Oh—something—something I can wear in my hair,” she suggested.